Claire’s Makeup Asbestos Lawsuits

 Joe Lyon is a Toxic Exposure Lawyer and Product Liability Attorney reviewing Claire’s makeup asbestos lawsuits and handling asbestos cases nationwide.

 The toxic makeup test results are a reminder that cosmetics and other talc-based products may pose a public health risk.
 Companies have an ethical duty to protect consumers and regularly test their own products.
 If they should fail and consumers are injured, legal action may be necessary.
-Claire’s makeup asbestos lawsuits can help compensate victims and assist in regulating cosmetics companies in the future to protect consumer well-being.
+Filing toxic exposure and cancer asbestos lawsuits can help compensate victims and assist in regulating cosmetics companies in the future to protect consumer well-being.

 The FDA is urging manufacturers to improve their safety oversight and assume responsibility for selling safe products, free from asbestos and other toxins.
 Cosmetics do not have to be reviewed and approved by the FDA before they are marketed and distributed to the public.